developerrajju/Finance_backend_api/README.md

 This project includes JWT authentication, role-based access control, record filtering, dashboard summaries, pagination, and clean modular API architecture.

+I have deployed the project in rendor just to test the api endpoints

 ## Features

 - JWT Authentication